-Managing God’s Money is a private self funded God-centred mission devoted to presenting Christian financial management principles, practices, and biblical stewardship practices to individuals, couples, and groups.
+Managing God’s Money is a private self funded, God-centred mission devoted to presenting Christian financial advice, Christian financial management, and stewardship principles and practices to individuals, couples, and groups.
 The goal of Managing God’s Money is to help Christians use money, time, talents, and other resources for God’s glory and to further His Kingdom.

-Christian financial management involves various media through which we teach, preach, publish materials, and provide financial counselling.
-These biblical stewardship activities are routed firmly in the Bible.
+Managing God’s Money uses various media to teach, preach, publish materials, and provide Christian financial management advice and financial counselling.
+These stewardship activities are routed firmly in the Bible.

 God's ownership of everything and your stewardship is central to Christian financial management.
-Grasping this owner and steward relationship is essential to understanding the idea of managing God's money—a concept many folks have difficulty with.
-These people prefer the term managing your (my) money, which they say reflects reality.
+Grasping this owner and steward relationship is essential to understanding the idea of managing God's money.
+Most people prefer the term managing your money or managing my money, which they say reflects reality.
 According to them, people earn and so they should spend as they wish.
-Further, Managing your money
+Further, they say, managing my money

 shows that God gives a free choice to spend funds at their discretion.
 Unfortunately, this reasoning ignores the owner and stewardship relationship.
 Everything we use belongs to God; we are His stewards or managers.

 Christian Financial Management: The Essence

-three biblical truths about money.
 Christian financial management means carrying out Christian stewardship: it involves surrendering all areas of the Christian's life to Jesus and allowing Jesus to guide all spending.
-Christian financial management reflects Christian values, beliefs, and lifestyles; it is your lifestyle that drives spending.
+Christian financial management reflects Christian values, beliefs, and lifestyles.
+It is your lifestyle that drives spending.

 Christian Financial Management: Michel A. Bell’s Beginning